dopefishh/pympi/readme.txt

 >>> help(Elan.Eaf)
 >>> help(Praat.TextGrid)

-KNOWN BUGS
+TODO
 ==========

 HISTORY
 =======
+2013-12-02
+	- IO is now in a different file, the old tofile is removed because the new one is much better.
 2013-11-15
 	- Rewritten the tofile function, the old function is a bit faster but less reliable.
-The old function can still be used by using tofileOLD()
+The old function can still be used by using tofileOLD().